Co-dfns/Co-dfns/README.md

 There are a few global settings that should be examined or set based on your local environment.
 The values given below are their default values.

-### BUILD∆PATH

-    BUILD∆PATH ← 'build'

-The path relative to your working directory where the compiler will store its intermediate files and the compiled objects.
-Should be a directory.

 ### AF∆PREFIX

     AF∆PREFIX←'/usr/local'